Browse Learn topics

 • The result is a normal sketch: export it, or send it to Plasma / Laser and cut

-Right-click a Sheet Metal Base in the browser tree, choose Flat Pattern, name the sketch, and the whole part — base plus every flange and bend — is developed onto the XY plane.
+Right-click a Sheet Metal Base in the browser tree, choose Flat Pattern, and the whole part — base plus every flange and bend — is developed onto the XY plane.
+The dialog sets the sketch name and how folds come through: classic bend lines, or cuttable EZ Bend reliefs for bending without a press brake.
 Holes and cutouts land in the right place on the flattened wall, and each fold is drawn as a bend line on a dedicated Bend Lines layer you can keep or hide.

 Developed length